Lake Dora Fl

-Lake Dora is located in Mount Dora which is known as “the New England of the South” to many people.
-In keeping with the combination of Southern hospitality and New England charm this theme does not stop at the entrance to this spectacular community.
+Lake Dora, located in Mount Dora, is known as “the New England of the South” to many people.
+In keeping with the combination of Southern hospitality and New England charm, this theme does not stop at the entrance to this spectacular community in Leesburg.

-The city of Mount Dora surrounds Lake Dora and embraces this theme with its milder climate, sophisticated shopping and vibrant cultural life, which makes it a unique Florida destination.
-It has won many awards for being such a wonderful place to live and fish some others are:
+Mount Dora’s city surrounds Lake Dora and embraces this theme with its milder climate, sophisticated shopping, and vibrant cultural life, which makes it a unique Florida destination.
+It has won many awards for being such a wonderful place to live and fish; some others are:

 Lake Dora Boating

 Lake Dora is teeming with wildlife, including many types of fish, waterfowl, reptiles, and mammals.
-The Dora Canal is a popular area for bird-watching and is the main focus of guided tour boats that ply the waters of the area.
+The famous Dora Canal is a popular area for bird-watching and is the main focus of guided tour boats that maneuver the waterways.